 June offers travelers a big warm-up in a relatively short time, but it might get a little windy along the coast.
-Average daily temperatures this month range from 52 to 68 F in Scandinavia's southern half, and 46 to 60 F in Iceland and extreme northern parts of Sweden and Norway.
-Average precipitation for June is around 2 inches.
+Average daily temperatures this month range from 52 to 68 F in Scandinavia's southern half and from 46 F to 60 F in Iceland and extreme northern parts of Sweden and Norway.
+Average precipitation for June is around two inches.

 National Holidays in June

 Holidays can affect your travel through business and government office closures.
 Here are the national holidays in Scandinavia for June:

 - June 5: Independence Day (Constitution Day), Denmark

 - June 6: Independence Day (National Flag Day), Sweden

 Annual events, include rock shows, festivals, summer solstice events, celebrations full of history, and even a nighttime marathon.
 Organizers can pull the latter off due to the fact that in some areas the sun doesn't completely set, and in others, it may set for only a couple of hours.
 You'll find outdoor celebrations such as bonfires throughout Scandinavia on solstice eve and other local events from June 20–25 or so.